-If you want an entry-level camera that will give you the option of adding more components or upgrading later then the best digital camera you'll want to go with will be a mirrorless or DSLR.
+If you want an entry-level camera that will give you the option of adding more components or upgrading later then the best option for you will be either a mirrorless camera or a DSLR.

-A Point and Shoot camera with a fixed lens will not do this.
+A compact camera with a fixed lens will not give you any future options.

 However, having said that.
-If you do decide to get a Point and Shoot to start off with – you can always use it as a backup later, so it’s not a total waste.
+If you do decide to get a compact camera to start off with – you can always use it as a backup later, so it’s not a total waste.

-But generally mirrorless and DSLRs will allow you to upgrade and get new lenses, add filters, etc. So if you want to start small and add-on as you learn, choose one of those options.
+But generally, mirrorless cameras and DSLRs will allow you to upgrade and get new lenses, add filters, etc. So if you want to start small and add-on as you learn, choose one of those options.